The Tools for a Good Life

 Having knowledge helps us know where we are, where we’re going, and gives our life meaning (even when we’re sad).
 Besides, in knowledge are solutions for bad driving, losing things, and anxiousness in the wee hours of the morning.

-The Tools in the Good Life Tool Box: An Introduction
+The Tools for a Good Life: An Introduction

 Almost everyone coming into therapy says, “I want to learn better communication tools!”